gitansha/womendevssg/.github/CONTRIBUTING.md

 1. **Read Our Code of Conduct:** This ensures a welcoming and collaborative space for everyone.
 2. **Check Existing Issues:** Look for open issues in the repository to see where help is needed.
 3. **Start Small:** We label beginner-friendly issues as `good first issue` to help you ease into the project.
 4. **Add yourself as a member:** If you are a WDS member, feel free to read how to [add your own profile](../src/content/blog/adding-yourself-as-member.md) to our website.
+5. **Join our Telegram group:** To participate in Hacktoberfest activities and connect with the community, please join the **[WDS Telegram group](https://t.me/+hh3Fts4oDG41NzQ1)**.

 ---